forseti-security/forseti-security/_docs/howto/deploy/gcp-deployment.md

 and watch the /tmp/deployment.log to watch the progress.

-To ssh to your GCE instance, you can either use `gcloud compute ssh` ([official docs](https://cloud.google.com/sdk/gcloud/reference/compute/ssh)) or go to the GCE instance details page from Google Cloud Console > Compute Engine, then click "SSH".
+To ssh to your GCE instance, you can either use `gcloud compute ssh` ([official docs](https://cloud.google.com/sdk/gcloud/reference/compute/ssh)) or go to the GCE instance details page from Google Cloud Console > Compute Engine, then click the "SSH" button for your instance.
 If a window doesn't pop up right away (or gets blocked), try clicking the SSH button again.

 Once you're logged into the GCE instance, you can "tail" the deployment log (use CTRL-C to exit):